konomu/lagrange-personal/_posts/2024-08-24-wa-ga-emphasis.md

 # <a name="cwa-vs-xga" style="text-decoration: none; pointer-events: none;">Contrastive は and Exclusive が In Negative Statements

-Consider the two following sentences:
+Consider (61) and (62):

 >61\. <u>あいつが</u>許せない。<br>*__He__ is unforgivable.*

 >62\. <u>あいつは</u>許せない。<br>*He is __unforgivable__.*

 The English translations and the emphasized words are approximations of the sentence's nuance.
 The first sentence with exclusive が is a statement that specifies **who** is unforgivable out of all people, while the second sentence with contrastive は is a statement that specifies **whether or not** this person is unforgivable (as contrastive は in a negative statement).
-Notice that exclusive が makes an implication about other people (that they are not the unforgivable ones), whereas this usage of contrastive は makes no implications about other people.
+Notice that exclusive が makes an implication about other people (that they are not the unforgivable ones), whereas this particular usage of contrastive は makes no implications about other people.

-Thus, contrastive は is not interchangeable with exclusive が in statements that specify something out of a pool of other things, as in:
+Contrastive は is not interchangeable with exclusive が in statements that specify something out of a pool of other things, like (63) and (64).

 >63\. こいつより<u>あいつが</u>許せない。<br>*She's okay, but he's unforgiveable.*